nasa/cape/doc/common/freestream.rst

 OVERFLOW and FUN3D use freestream static temperature and Reynolds number per unit grid length as input variables.
-Calculating this Reynolds number is not particularly challenging, but pyCart makes it easy to just specify freestream static pressure or freestream dynamic pressure instead.
+Calculating this Reynolds number is not particularly challenging, but Cape makes it easy to just specify freestream static pressure or freestream dynamic pressure instead.
 Cape will automatically calculate *Re* using the temperature and either static pressure or dynamic pressure when setting up a case.
 Conversely, the user may define *Re* in the